Here's where things stand in remaining House and Senate races

 Loading...

-Nevada: Adam Laxalt (R) leads incumbent Catherine Cortez Masto (D) by now less than 1 percentage point, or about 8,000 votes, with 86% of the vote in.
-Laxalt's lead since last night has declined more than 15,000 votes.
-Expect further tightening with a potential path to a lead for Cortez Masto.
-About 95,000 votes are still out between Clark (Las Vegas) and Washoe (Reno) counties.
-Cortez Masto has won 51% of the vote out of Clark and 50% of the vote in Washoe, but has been outpacing that in the last day.
-Expect this to be very close in the end.
+Nevada: Adam Laxalt (R) leads incumbent Catherine Cortez Masto (D) by only 1 percentage point, or about 9,000 votes, with 90% of the vote in.
+Laxalt's lead has tightened since Tuesday night, though he gained a bit early Friday, but expect lots of changes, as final votes start to be counted.
 We may not know the final result for days.
 Nevada is accepting mail-in votes postmarked by Election Day and received up to Saturday at 5 p.m. local time — and voters also have a couple of days to "cure" ballots, if needed.
 State law allows, for example, if a mail ballot is opened and someone's signature isn't there or doesn't appear to match, that voter would be contacted to correct it.

 Loading...

-Alaska: There's been little change here over the last several hours.
-Incumbent Lisa Murkowski trails Kelly Tshibaka by less than 2 percentage points, or just under 3,000 votes, with 80% in.
-A lot will change.
+Alaska: This has been added to the Republican total even though the race is not settled yet, because both leading candidates are Republicans, so this will stay in GOP hands.
+The question is at this point: which Republican.
+Incumbent Lisa Murkowski (R) trails Kelly Tshibaka (R) by less than 2 percentage points, or just under 3,000 votes, with 80% in.
 If neither candidate gets above 50%, this goes to a ranked-choice re-tabulation Nov.
-23, and Murkowski would likely be favored to win that.
-This would not be a flip, because both candidates are Republicans.
-But it will count toward Republicans' total, so they are effectively at 49 seats.
+23. Murkowski would likely be favored to win that.

 Loading...